-Improving communities by skills development through education and water projects
+Empowerment through education and water

 Creating lasting change in Kenyan communities through clean water, quality education, and practical skills – empowering people to thrive for generations.